Understanding Exchange on Solana: A Guide to Minting CPMM Pools

 - Token mismatch: If

-have different names, the token swap algorithm will swap them.
+mintBandmintAhave different names, the token swap algorithm will swap them.

 - Token decimals: Solana requires that

-have the same decimal places.
+mintAandmintBhave the same decimal places.
 If they do not match, the token swap algorithm will swap them as well.

 Token swap resolution

-are generated correctly when creating a CPMM pool using the createPool cpmm
+To resolve this issue, you need to ensure that mintA and mintB are generated correctly when creating a CPMM pool using the createPool cpmm method.
+Here is an updated example:

 use solana_program::{